-For deemed IRAs under section 408(g), use the TIP rules that apply to traditional IRAs or Roth IRAs, as applicable.
+For deemed IRAs under section 408(a), use the rules that apply to traditional IRAs or Roth IRAs, as applicable.
 Simplified employee pension (SEP)

-IRAs and savings incentive match plan for employees (SIMPLE) IRAs, however, may not be used as deemed
+IRAs and savings incentive match plan for employees (SIMPLE) IRAs, however, may not be used as deemed IRAs.